jackson2000118-crypto/Labs/Module12/README.md

 ## Final Discussion

 You will never find a perfect hash, and there is often a cost of performance the more complicated your transformation.
-As such, those who define hashmaps are often searching for a "good enough" hash algorithm, and then they provide a way to let people change the default implementation so they can be more specific for their domain.
+As such, those who define hash tables are often searching for a "good enough" hash algorithm, and then they provide a way to let people change the default implementation so they can be more specific for their domain.

 For object oriented languages such as Java, those are built into the objects themselves to determine their hash.

 > Discussion:
-> Discuss a hashmap design.
+> Discuss a hash table design.
 See if you can explain to each other how it is designed, and why it is effectively $O(1)$.
 > Can you also generate a case where access/insert/delete are $O(n)$?

 ## Leet Code Practice